hamim23z/hamim23z/README.md

 - 🔭 I’m a previous Intern at the New York City Department of Records and Information Services (DORIS).
 - 📚 My tech stack consists of HTML, CSS, JS, Python, React, NextJS, Typescript, NodeJS, OpenAI, and LLM's.
 - 🌱 I’m currently learning and sharpening my skills in Flask, C/C++, and Java.
-- 🔍 I'm interested in learning more about AI and Cybersecurity.
+- 🔍 I'm interested in learning more about AI, ML, and Cybersecurity.
 - 📫 How to reach me: Email at hamimc232@gmail.com or my LinkedIn at https://www.linkedin.com/in/hamimc/
 - ⚡ Fun fact: I love playing basketball, soccer, and video games.